debops/debops/ansible/roles/debops.elastic_co/docs/getting-started.rst

 package which provides the ``heartbeat`` service which is a part of the `Linux High-Availability Stack <http://www.linux-ha.org/wiki/Main_Page>`_.

 This creates a conflict in the APT package manager database.
-The Elastcsearch BV. developers `are aware of the issue <https://github.com/elastic/beats/issues/3765>`_ and are considering a number of options to resolve it.
+The Elasticsearch BV. developers `are aware of the issue <https://github.com/elastic/beats/issues/3765>`_ and are considering a number of options to resolve it.
 In the meantime, a proposed solution is to `use APT pinning to change APT preferences <https://github.com/elastic/beats/issues/3765#issuecomment-289924787>`_